Senate Democrats assail Trump's $16B bailout for farmers

-MINNEAPOLIS (AP) — President Donald Trump's $16 billion bailout package for farmers hurt by the trade war with China unfairly benefits the South at the expense of the North and wealthy producers over smaller farms, Democratic senators concluded in a report released Tuesday.
+MINNEAPOLIS (AP) — President Donald Trump's $16 billion bailout package for farmers hurt by the trade war with China unfairly benefits the South at the expense of the North and wealthy producers over smaller farms, Democratic senators concluded in a report released this week.

 It also asserted that the U.S. Department of Agriculture has done nothing to target the assistance to vulnerable small, medium and beginning farmers.
-Instead, it said the agency doubled the payment limits, directing even more money to large, wealthy farming partnerships.
+Instead, the report, released Tuesday, said the agency doubled the payment limits, directing even more money to large, wealthy farming partnerships.

 The USDA said in a statement that payments are based on trade damage, not regions or farm size.